microsoft/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge-00.md

 ## Success Criteria

-_Success criteria goes here.
-The success criteria should be a list of checks so a student knows they have completed the challenge successfully.
-These should be things that can be demonstrated to a coach._

-_The success criteria should not be a list of instructions._

-_Success criteria should always start with language like: "Validate XXX..." or "Verify YYY..." or "Show ZZZ..." or "Demonstrate you understand VVV..."_

-_Sample success criteria for the IoT prerequisites challenge:_

 To complete this challenge successfully, you should be able to:

 - Verify that you have a bash shell with the Azure CLI available.